GoogleCloudPlatform/click-to-deploy/vm/README.md

 The container uses a GCP service account JSON key to access the GCP project, create VM instances, and save the VM image.
-For information about creating and managing service account in GCP, see the GCP documentation for
+For information about creating and managing service accounts in GCP, see the GCP documentation for
 [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) and